 A storage unit is where you store items that you don’t need on a daily basis but still hold a certain level of importance that you can’t chuck them in the bin.
 There are many discussions about what features a storage unit must have, but everyone agrees that it must be safe and secure.

 There is a level of trust involved when tenants rent a self storage unit in London.
 The underlying assumption is that your items are safe in the hands of the storage company.
-Tenants expect that all of their belongings will stay precisely the same way they left it in.
+Tenants expect that all of their belongings will stay precisely the same way they left them.

 Whether you’re looking for short- or long-term storage, you want to entrust your possessions with a trustworthy storage company.
 This article will have two important sections: choosing a safe storage company and securing your storage unit.